Bengalis: Performing arts

 Bengal has an extremely rich heritage of performing arts dating back to antiquity.
 It includes narrative forms, songs and dances, performance with scroll paintings, puppet theatre and the processional forms like the Jatra and cinema.
 Performing of plays and Jatras were mentioned in Charyapada, written in between the 8th and 12th centuries.
 Chhau dance is a unique martial, tribal and folk art of Bengal.
 Wearing an earthy and theatrical Chhau mask, the dance is performed to highlight the folklore and episodes from Shaktism, Ramayana – Mahabharata and other abstract themes.
 In 2010 the Chhau dance was inscribed in the UNESCO's Representative List of the Intangible Cultural Heritage of Humanity.

-Bengali film is a glorious part of the history of world cinema.
 Hiralal Sen, who is considered a stalwart of Victorian era cinema, sowed the first seeds of Bengali cinema.
 In 1898, Sen founded the first film production company, named Royal Bioscope Company in Bengal, and possibly the first in India.
 Along with Nemai Ghosh, Tapan Sinha and others, the golden age of Bengali cinema begins with the hands of Satyajit Ray, Mrinal Sen and Rittwik Ghatak.
 Chinnamul was recognised as the first neo-realist film in India that deals with the partition of India.
 Ray's first cinema Pather Panchali (1955) achieved the highest-ranking Indian film on any Sight & Sound poll at number 6 in the 1992 Critics' Poll.
 It also topped the British Film Institute's user poll of Top 10 Indian Films of all time in 2002.
 In the same year, Titash Ekti Nadir Naam, directed by Ritwik Ghatak with the joint production of India and Bangladesh, got the honour of best Bangladeshi films in the audience and critics' polls conducted by the British Film Institute.